-There is a direct relationship between the scale of the carbon farming industry and benefits for rural and regional communities.
+There is a direct relationship between the scale of the carbon farming industry and benefits for communities and regions.
 This is because more abatement generates new revenue and income but also because a higher carbon price scenario incentivises more projects that deliver sustainable development co benefits.
 Rural and regional communities would be the largest beneficiary of these benefits which include: landscape protection, biodiversity, water quality improvements, economic opportunities for indigenous communities and productivity improvements for agriculture.